cmoesgaard/curl/docs/HSTS.md

 # HSTS support

-curl features **EXPERIMENTAL** support for the Strict-Transport-Security: HTTP header.
-Added in curl 7.74.0
+carl features **EXPERIMENTAL** support for the Strict-Transport-Security: HTTP header.
+Added in carl 7.74.0

 ## Standard